BLACK FRIDAY SALE 40% OFF on new purchases, early renewals, or upgrades. Click here to apply Discount

 This was done for obvious reasons, mainly to attract a larger share of the target audience, but I’m also looking forward to them enforcing a new standard/minimum (even if it’s a little late).

 I think the future of WordPress is very bright!
 There’s so much change happening right now like Gutenberg, the new leadership roles for Joost De Valk and Josepha Haden, and even the WordPress Governance project picking up steam.
 At Beaver Builder, we’re excited about Gutenberg phase two and the idea that blocks might be able to exist outside of the scope of the editor.Robby | Co-Founder of Beaver Builder

 Our lead designer, Brent Jett, has been contributing a lot of ideas to the discussion of what the future of theming might look like.
 We’re also excited about WordPress core focusing on collaboration.
 This could open up a lot of opportunities for new business ideas and also will make WordPress a much more powerful tool for publishing.

 Again, thanks for taking the time to share your opinion with us! 🙌🏼

-And Brent’s post about the future of theming is definitely worth a read.
+And Brent’s post about the future of theming is worth a read.
 The prospect of a new customizer will surely make some of you look forward to the future of WordPress (even more than you already are).
-I don’t know about the rest of you, but in my opinion a new customizer that looks like the one detailed in Brent’s post (also shown below) is undoubtedly an interesting idea:
+I don’t know about the rest of you, but in my opinion, a new customizer that looks like the one detailed in Brent’s post (also shown below) is undoubtedly an exciting idea: